History of the Canterbury-Bankstown Bulldogs: 2004 Premiers

-2005−2019
+2005−2019: Downs followed by Ups followed by Lower Downs

 Canterbury were unable to mount a serious defence of the title in 2005 as injuries and contract negotiations saw the year start and finish on a sour note for the club.
 Due to the extent of injuries suffered, the team at times was unable to be at full-strength.
 This took its toll in the final six weeks of the season, the club suffering heavy losses and missing the finals series.

 In 2006, little was expected from the club after a lacklustre 2005 season, but despite some doubt over the strength of their side, the Bulldogs' impressive forward pack helped them to a better than expected result for the year, finishing just a game short of the Grand Final, in which they lost to eventual premiers the Brisbane Broncos.

 The 2008 season was a tumultuous one for the Bulldogs.
 They finished at the bottom of the ladder, but the main news of the season was the controversial departure of star player Sonny Bill Williams.

 A huge player recruitment drive saw Canterbury reverse their fortunes in the 2009 NRL season.
 Canterbury finished in second place during the 2009 and made it all the way to the preliminary final before they were defeated by arch rivals the Parramatta Eels in front of a record non-grand final crowd of 74,549.
 Canterbury had gone into the game as favourites despite Parramatta's dream run at the back end of the season.

 Alan Thompson, a long-time supporter of the Canterbury-Bankstown Bulldogs, was appointed general manager of the club's football operations on 15 April 2010.

 In 2012, Canterbury-Bankstown finished first on the competition ladder to take out their first minor premiership since 1994.
 They made it to the Grand Final, losing to the Melbourne Storm 14–4.

 In May 2013, former Netball New Zealand chief executive Raelene Castle was appointed CEO, the first female in the NRL's history.
-They finished the regular season sixth on the ladder and bowed out in the semi final.
+They finished the regular season sixth on the ladder and bowed out in the semi-final.

 In 2014, Canterbury-Bankstown made history by winning three consecutive games by one point, from Round 5 to Round 7.
 They finished runners up to the South Sydney in the grand final.